University of Georgia (Tbilisi): Programs

-The School of Health Sciences and Public Health
+School of Health Sciences and Public Health

 The School of Health Sciences and Public Health was founded in 2005.
 The educational programs are established with the contribution of Georgian healthcare experts.
 The study program was developed by Georgian and foreign specialists and universities of Scranton, Central Florida and Tromsø, Norway.

-The School of Health Sciences and Public Health gives an opportunity to deliver teaching and research process using innovative methods and a wide range of options applying modern medicine into practice.
-The School is a member of European Public Health Association (EUPHA) and represents Georgia.
+The School of Health Sciences and Public Health is a member of European Public Health Association (EUPHA) and represents Georgia.
 It is a member of American Association of University Programs in Health Administration (AUPHA).